A Catalog of Micro Frontends Anti-patterns: Acknowledgment

 \section{Acknowledgment}

+We thank all the participants in the empirical study and USES Research Group members for their support.
 The present work is the result of the Research and Development (R\&D) project 001/2020, signed with the Federal University of Amazonas and FAEPI, Brazil, which has funding from Samsung, using resources from the Informatics Law for the Western Amazon (Federal Law nº 8.387/1991), and its dissemination is in accordance with article 39 of Decree No. 10.521/2020.
-This work was carried out with the support of the Coordination for the Improvement of Higher Education Personnel - Brazil (CAPES-PROEX) -- Funding Code 001.
+This work was carried out with the support of the Coordination for the Improvement of Higher Education Personnel - Brazil (CAPES-PROEX) -- Funding Code 001; CNPq process 314797/2023-8; CNPq process 443934/2023-1; and CNPq process 445029/2024-2.
 Additionally, this work was partially funded by the Foundation for Research Support of the State of Amazonas -- FAPEAM -- through the PDPG project.